itsmehere/CS50AI/LectureNotes/Week5_NeuralNetworks.md

 - Start with image
 - Use convolution to extract specific feature maps
-  - Each map represent a unique characteristic i.e. curves, edges, shapes, etc...
+  - Each map represents a unique characteristic i.e. curves, edges, shapes, etc...
   - Train neural networks to figure out values of kernel matrix
 - Apply Pooling Algorithm to scale image down i.e. max-pooling, average pooling
 - Flatten into the neural network as input